"Look again at that dot. That's here. That's home. That's us." — Carl Sagan, 1994

 RISC-V

-I’m also interested in RISC-V, an open and free instruction set architecture, and honestly one of the more exciting things happening in hardware right now.
-Most ISAs you run into are really old and carrying a lot of history with them. x86 for example has been accumulating instructions and weird special cases since the late 1970s.
-RISC-V starts from scratch, a small clean base built on RISC principles, with optional extensions you add only when you actually need them.
-The base integer ISA has 47 instructions and you can read through the whole spec and actually understand it, which is a rare thing.
+I’m also interested in RISC-V, an open and free instruction set architecture.
+Most ISAs you run into are really old and carrying a lot of history with them. x86 has been accumulating instructions and weird special cases since the late 1970s.
+RISC-V starts from scratch, a small clean base with 47 instructions you can read through and actually understand.

 What makes it really interesting is that it’s open.
-Anyone can build chips with it, run it, extend it for specific use cases, without paying anyone for the privilege.
-There are already RISC-V chips running in embedded systems, in research processors, and more are coming.
-LLVM has solid RISC-V backend support too, so it connects naturally to the compiler stuff I’m already doing.
-There’s something really satisfying about understanding a system all the way from how instructions are encoded up through the compiler and into the debugger, and RISC-V makes that actually possible.
+Anyone can build chips with it without paying anyone for the privilege.
+LLVM has nice RISC-V backend support too, so it connects naturally to the compiler work I’m interested in.

 Consciousness and the big questions

 Outside of all that, I think about neuroscience and consciousness a lot, specifically the hard problem of why there’s something it feels like to be a brain doing computations, when most physical processes just don’t feel like anything.
-I’ve gone deep on quantum mechanics, blockchain, and a bunch of other rabbit holes over the years.
+I’ve gone deep on quantum mechanics and a bunch of other rabbit holes over the years(like building Radio Telescope).
 Some stuck.
 Most of them at least changed how I think about the next thing I picked up.